Son-of-David/Son-of-David-P4wnP1-A.L.O.A-Payloads/README.md

 GoodUSB - Downloads and executes ClamAV a free and open source antivirus software on Windows

-LinuxExfil - Finds and copies files that you put into it onto a drive called exfil
+LinuxExfil - Finds and copies file types that you put into it such as .jpg .txt .sh onto a drive called exfil

 LoveUrFriendThankYou - Like a super crazy RickRoll with for Windows with Scheduled-Task's and notepad hints to stop the chaos self destructs and removes all traces after 2 hours.
 Main songs are "Where is the Love" - Black Eyed Peas, "Why Can't We Be Friends" - War, "Thank You For Being A Friend" - Andrew Gold.
 Secondary song that launches when you close the Youtube window "Ain't No Sunshine" - Bill Withers.
 Also unmutes system volume and turns it to 60% everytime a video is launched.